melyssasibal/credit-risk-analysis/README.md

 | Balanced Random Forest | 0.78 | 0.04 | 1.00 | 0.99 | 0.67 | 0.91 | 0.91 |
 | AdaBoost | 0.69 | 0.85 | 1.00 | 1.00 | 0.38 | 1.00 | 1.00 |

+Through this comparison of models, the results support the Balanced Random Forest Classifier as the most fitting model to predict loan risk.
+This model returned the highest balanced accuracy score at 0.78, in addition to the highest recall average of 0.91.
+Therefore, this illustrates that this model will be able to flag a higher porportion of high risk loans, compared to the other models.